Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Physical observables

-where $h$ is the magnetic field.
+where we apply the magnetic field $h_{i}$ along one and only one of the $x$, $y$, or $z$ axes under the assumption that the cubic symmetry is negligbly affected.
 The octupolar susceptibility is therefore only detectable when measured in the presence of both strain and magnetic field simultaneously.
 As a result, the multipolar susceptibility can be observed by measuring the temperature dependence of the elastic constants $(C_{11}-C_{12})$ and $C_{44}$ via ultrasonic measurements.